-Walking - Without undertaking a rigorous hike to the summit (the trail is over 7,000 feet long with over 1,400 feet of vertical rise), the expansive base area of Mount Sunapee allows visitors to take extended walks around the premises and stay on relatively flat ground.
+Walking - Without undertaking a rigorous hike to the summit (the trail is approximately 1.9 miles long with over 1,400 feet of vertical rise), the expansive base area of Mount Sunapee allows visitors to take extended walks around the premises and stay on relatively flat ground.

 Birding - Mount Sunapee offers the avid birder an opportunity to see many bird species.
-With a variety of habitat including deciduous hardwoods and mixed conifers, wooded wetlands, open fields (ski slopes), streams, upland woodlands, ponds and lagoons; habitat exists for viewing many different bird species including summer residents and spring and fall migrants.
+With a variety of habitats including deciduous hardwoods and mixed conifers, wooded wetlands, open fields (ski slopes), streams, upland woodlands, ponds and lagoons; habitat exists for viewing many different bird species including summer residents and spring and fall migrants.